Paragon Chain

 Planned

-Schemas, issuance, attestations, rules.
+Schemas, issuance, attestations, and rule enforcement.

 L2 Manager v1